About Rhonda Sciortino

 Rhonda learned everything she could about insurance.
 Despite being denied again and again, Rhonda repeatedly petitioned the Insurance Commissioner to allow her to sit for the insurance agent exam even though she wasn’t yet 18.
 An exception was finally granted, and Rhonda became California’s youngest licensed insurance agent at 17.

 At the age of 27, Rhonda’s passion for good child welfare providers and appropriate insurance intersected.
 She committed herself to protecting people and organizations that protect children.
 She had personally experienced excellent foster care during her short time with a foster family, and she knew the shame of homelessness as a result of inadequate insurance.
 Rhonda quit her job and started her own retail insurance agency which was dedicated to protecting and defending the good people and organizations that care for abused children.
-A few years later, she opened a national brokerage which helped insurance brokers all over the US protect the child welfare organizations in their areas.
+A few years later, she opened a national insurance program administration firm which helped insurance brokers across the US protect the child welfare organizations in their areas.

 In 2008, Rhonda sold Child Welfare Insurance Services to Markel Insurance Company.
-After serving for several years as their National Child Welfare Specialist, Rhonda left to serve as the chairperson of Successful Survivors Foundation, a non profit organization dedicated to helping survivors of trauma mine the lessons out of their adverse experiences, and use those "assets" to create personal and professional success.
+After serving for several years as their National Child Welfare Specialist, Rhonda left to serve as the chairperson of Successful Survivors Foundation, a non-profit organization she founded to help survivors of trauma find purpose, meaning, and happiness, what she calls, "your real success."

 Rhonda is happily married to Nick Sciortino.
-Their greatest joys are their daughter, son-in-love, granddaughter, two grandsons, and the large and loving Sciortino familia.
+Their greatest joys are their daughter, son-in-love, grandchildren, the awesome Sciortino familia, and their rescue dog, Lucky.